wp-plugins/analytics-spam-blocker/readme.txt

 == Frequently Asked Questions ==
 = How does this work? =
-With the constantly updating spam list, we are able to filter out these spam sites by pushing a redirection code in to your .htaccess file which prevents the spam bots for ever reaching your website.
+With the constantly updating spam list, we are able to filter out the majority of these spam bots by marking them as spam in to your .htaccess file which prevents the spam bots from ever reaching your website.